Time to cut through all of the chatter.

-Sounds kind of perfect, doesn’t it?
-Well, sadly, it isn’t.
-A major downside to .300BLK in home defense is that due to the larger bullets and their weight they have a lot of barrier penetration.
-Meaning that if you miss (or even if you do hit your target) there is a very good chance those rounds will carry through wall after wall after wall.
+That said, a major downside to .300 BLK in home defense is they have a lot of barrier penetration.
+Meaning that if you miss (or even if you do hit your target) there is a very good chance those rounds will carry through the wall.

-If you plan on hunting medium or large game such as deer, hogs, or smaller bears, the .300 BLK is far superior.
+If you plan on hunting medium or large game — such as deer, hogs, or smaller bears — the .300 BLK is far superior.

-However, if you’re looking to hunt any game at distances greater than 150 yards or game larger than an above average white tail – you should look at cartridges with a little more oomph to ensure ethical kills.
+However, if you’re looking to hunt any game at distances greater than 150-yards or game larger than an above-average whitetail — you should look at cartridges with a little more oomph to ensure ethical kills.

 Uppers available for cheap online can make your weapons much more versatile.

-Best .300 Blackout Uppers
+.300 Blackout Safety

 The .300 BLK won’t ever supplant the 5.56 for the most ubiquitous AR-15 cartridge but it does have some key areas where it really shines.